-Please follow the plan below:
+Please follow the plan:

 Weeks since injury Plan

 0 - 3 ✓ Wear the splint for comfort.

-✓ Move your fingers to prevent stiffness
+Move your fingers to prevent stiffness- see exercises below

-3- 6 ✓ Try not to use the splint
+3-6 Try not to use the splint

-✓ Start doing your normal activities work within your pain limits.
+Start doing your normal activities work within your pain limits.

-✓ Do the exercises below
+Do the stage 2 exercises below

-6 -12 ✓ The injury has healed.
+6 -12 The injury has healed.

 Heavy tasks or lifting may cause discomfort

 12 If you are still experiencing significant pain and swelling then please contact the Fracture Care Team for advice.